 Early Childhood Screening Frequently Asked QuestionsAdministration Forms

 is a partnership that determines criteria for review of developmental and social-emotional screening instruments for recommendation/approval for use in Minnesota's public screening programs.
-The task force has representation from the Minnesota Departments of Human Services (DHS), Education (MDE), and Health (MDH), and higher education, to allow for statewide coordination of screening efforts.
-Forms are applicable for the Head Start program,the Child Teen Checkups program and clinics.
-Translations of many of these resources are found at the bottom of this page.
+The task force has representation from the Minnesota Departments of Human Services, Education, and Health, as well as higher education, to allow for statewide coordination of screening efforts.
+Forms are applicable for the Head Start program, the Child Teen Checkups program, and clinics.
+Translated resources are available below.

 The Early Childhood Screening Parent Brochure